 Adviser: Dustin Crosby - Contact

 This club serves as a support group for the students in the UCC Engineering Program and serve as a learning tool for that will aid in the development of good problem solving skills.
 The club also hopes to inspire students interested in Engineering.
-Meets every other Friday at noon in Jackson Hall 15.
+Meets Friday at 12:00 p.m. in Jackson Hall #12.

 Adviser: Clay Baumgartner - Contact